 Bulletproof Handyman

-What Can a Handyman Do in McHenry in McHenry County, Illinois?
+What Can a Handyman Do Without a License in McHenry in McHenry County, Illinois?

 Illinois does not issue a single statewide “general contractor” or “handyman” license for basic home repairs, but many trades (plumbing, electrical, HVAC) are licensed at the state and/or local level, and building permits are still required for many projects.
 For consumer home-repair contracting, Illinois regulates certain contractors through the Illinois Attorney General (Home Repair and Remodeling Act) and, in some cities, local contractor registration.
 There is no clear statewide “handyman exemption” dollar threshold that replaces trade licensing—trade licensing and permits still control what you can legally do.